ucsd-ml-arts/generative-audio-kasidech-tantipanichaphan/README.md

 And the extracted wave can be viewed in the input folder in each of the songs folder in the github.

 ## Code
-The code files is in this github.
+The code files are in this github.

 Names: